Updated March 2026

 The phrase “one-time forgiveness” has now become commonplace when discussing tax debt and the IRS.
 However, there is no official IRS program with this name.
 Instead, the tax relief industry has adopted this phrase because it’s useful from a marketing standpoint.

 The idea of getting your tax debt forgiven sounds very appealing.
-If tax debt relief companies convince taxpayers that they have limited time, potential customers will be more likely to sign up for their services.
+If tax debt relief companies convince taxpayers that they have a limited time, potential customers will be more likely to sign up for their services.
 However, before hiring a tax relief firm, you should understand which services they will provide and how they can help you.

 Other Misleading Marketing Phrases